arot-devs/eagle-export/README.md

 - `--hf-public` (optional): If exporting to Hugging Face, mark it as public.

+- `--include-images` (optional): Include the actual image files in the export.
+This is particularly useful for Hugging Face exports.
+Note that binary image data will be excluded from Parquet exports.

 - `--help`: Show the help message.

 ## Developer Notes